 3. Make sure your vehicle is being rated correctly

 Did you know that different areas in Edmonton have different rates for insurance coverage against accidents and theft?
 Or that your driving distance to work can impact your insurance rates?
-If something in your life has changed the way you use your vehicle, make sure you let your broker know.
-Not only will this ensure that you receive all the discounts you are entitled to, but it is actually part of your insurance contract that all changes must be reported to your insurance agent.
+If something in your life has changed the way you use your vehicle, let your broker know – it is part of your insurance contract that all changes must be reported to your insurance agent.
+This will also ensure that you receive all the discounts that you are entitled to!

 5. Review your coverages annually

 Do you still need collision coverage on that 14 year old beater?
-Do you need loss of use coverage on all three vehicles?
-Be sure to review your insurance coverage every year to make sure you are buying the right level of protection for your needs.
+Do you really need loss of use coverage on all three vehicles?
+Be sure to review your insurance coverage on an annual basis to ensure that you are buying the right level of protection for your needs.

 6. Look at higher deductibles

 In Edmonton, collision coverage can be quite expensive.
 A higher deductible may save you money while still keeping you protected for a large loss.
-Think about the age and condition of your vehicles and talk with your broker to see if it may be worth increasing your deductibles.
+Think about the age and condition of your vehicles and check with your broker to see if it is worth increasing your deductibles.

 Did you know that, despite costing significantly less money, a base model 2013 Ford Mustang is more expensive for collision coverage than a 2013 BMW X3?
-Car insurance rates are not just based on the value of the vehicle - check with your insurance broker before buying a car to see what the rates will be.
+Car insurance rates are not solely based on the value of the vehicle – check with your insurance broker prior to purchasing a vehicle to see rate estimates.

 8. Avoid small claims

-Even if you have an accident waiver on your policy, be careful when it comes to filing small claims.
-Most Alberta insurance companies treat at-fault claims the same regardless of the actual amount paid out; this means that filing a claim for a $800 fender bender has the same impact on your insurance as filing for a $50,000 vehicle write-off.
+Even if you have an accident waiver on your policy, be wary when filing for small claims.
+Most Alberta insurance companies treat at-fault claims the same regardless of the actual amount paid out; this means that filing a claim for an $800 fender bender has the same impact on your insurance as filing for a $50,000 vehicle write-off.
 It often takes at least 6 years for a claim to no longer affect you, even if you have a completely clean driving record otherwise.
-If you're not sure whether you should file a claim, call your agent to see if they can estimate the impact of a claim on your insurance rates.
+If you’re unsure whether you should file a claim, call your agent to see if they can estimate the impact of a claim on your insurance rates.

-Are you looking for a second opinion on your policy or more good advice about how to save money on your car insurance?
+Are you looking for a second opinion on your policy or further advice regarding how to save money on your car insurance?